mcsee/Software-Design-Articles/Articles/Theory/No Silver Bullet/readme.md

 ![No Silver Bullet](No%20Silver%20Bullet.jpg)

-> The phrase "No Silver Bullet" is widely used in the industry.
-In this article we will revisit the classic paper by Fred Brooks that gave rise to it.
+* The phrase "No Silver Bullet" is widely used in the industry.
+In this article we will revisit the classic paper by Fred Brooks that gave rise to it.*

+> TL;DR: The Essence and Accident of Software

 Almost 35 years have passed since the [original publication](http://worrydream.com/refs/Brooks-NoSilverBullet.pdf) and little has changed.